 Anime and Manga

 - In Neon Genesis Evangelion, the Evas (who are pretty much Angels anyway) are usually the only things on Earth which can fight an Angel and win, because only they can break the Angel's AT fields.
 To be more accurate, Angels project AT fields so strong that only the similarly-sized Evangelions possess the power necessary to breach them.
 There are cases where the Evas weren't directly responsible for the victory.
-One was beaten by blowing up a destroyer in its mouth, Ramiel was taken down by a positron cannon fed with the entire city's power supply (wielded by an Eva, but the cannon did the work).
+One was beaten by blowing up a destroyer in its mouth, Ramiel was taken down by a positron cannon fed with the entire country's power supply (wielded by an Eva, but the cannon did the work).
 Certain other options exist to hit the 180 million megawatt figure stated to be necessary to overcome Ramiel's AT-Field, which was one of the strongest of all the Angels (behind Tabris and Zeruel, most likely).
 The largest nuclear devices, for instance, could likely knock out an Angel, though nuking them isn't exactly an ideal solution.

 - In The Big O one of the few things that can damage a Megadeus is another Megadeus, though this is less an issue of compatibility than a matter of sheer firepower.
 There have been several organic threats which could have legitimately beaten a Megadeus.